Updated February 2024, by Kristina Johansen

 - Ketogenic diets

-Good nutrition can also help your dog maintain a healthy weight and prevent or reduce the effects of cachexia, a condition characterized by muscle wasting commonly associated with cancer treatment.
+Additionally, good nutrition can help your dog maintain a healthy weight and prevent or reduce muscle wasting – a condition known as cachexia.

 Feeding a dog with cancer